 As frustrating as it may be, an initial purging period is considered normal when it comes to exfoliating acids—but it’ll all be worth it once you get through to the other side!

 If you suspect an exfoliating acid is causing your skin to purge, stay the course and give it time.
-Purging from exfoliating acids should start to normalize anywhere from two weeks to six weeks time.
+Purging from exfoliating acids should start to normalize anywhere from 2-6 weeks time.
 During that time period, you can try cutting back on the frequency of use.
 This will slow down the purging process so you aren’t getting as many new blemishes all at once.
 However, this will also extend the duration of the purge overall.
 When experiencing breakouts, whether purge-induced or not, apply a non-drying spot treatment like Daytime Blemish Gel to the area.
-This can help quickly minimize the appearance of them.
+This can help quickly minimize their appearance.

 Retinol and Retinoids